There is a difference between worry and concern. A worried person sees a problem, a concerned person solves a problem.

 When do you imagine you will be in this position?

-Now as a final step, imagine moving backwards step-by-step from this future date to the present moment.
+Now as a final step, imagine moving backward step-by-step from this future date to the present moment.
 Can you describe to me how you got to this stage in your life?
 How did things kind of come together in a positive way to help you reach this ideal outcome?

 Creating a Working Metaphor